 Can you extend your EV battery life?

 To prolong the life and efficiency of your EV battery, there are a few tricks to consider.
 In fact, these best practices aren’t unlike those for maintaining your laptop or cell phone’s battery life.
 You should keep your EV charged between 60% and 80% and avoid fast charging.
 Try to limit your car’s exposure to super cold or hot temperatures as much as possible.
 Install software updates when recommended, and be sure to follow maintenance and repair guidance.
 Essentially, you don’t want to do things that will stress your battery out.

-Replacing an EV battery is expensive, but it’s really not something you should lose sleep over.
+Replacing an EV battery on your Electric Car is costly and expensive, but it’s really not something you should lose sleep over.
 After all, when you consider the amount of money you recoup from EV rebates and fuel savings, you’re likely still going to land in the black, even after the expense of an EV battery replacement.
 California drivers save an estimated $1,198 per year in gasoline expenses alone, plus the average repair costs for EVs are typically lower than a traditional vehicle’s repairs.

 Want to learn more about EV trends and other helpful tips?
 Sign up for more information at eevelife.com.